 A common complaint of women is that men stop talking during relationships.

 That complaint supports the theory that vocabulary, language and intelligence are used as courtship tools in humans: men show it off to gain sexual access.

 But once sexual access has been granted, men don’t need to put up with that effort anymore.

-As someone said “why should he regale you with poetry when 20 words a day suffice to have sex with you?”.
+Why should he regale you with poetry when 20 words a day suffice to have sex with you?